andrew-guerin/water_quality_interpolations/README.md

 Other documents
 - This readme file
 - a metadata document for the calcium and pH databases
-- a pdf of the associated publication from Scientific Data.
+- pdfs of associated publications